 scores.KNNScore

-Abstract base class for KNN distance-based confidence scores.
+Abstract base class for KNN distance-based uncertainty scores.

 Usage

-scores.KNNScore()Computes distance-based confidence scores where low scores indicate samples similar to the training distribution (likely inliers) and high scores indicate samples deviating from the training distribution (likely outliers).
+scores.KNNScore()Computes distance-based uncertainty scores where low scores indicate samples similar to the training distribution (low uncertainty) and high scores indicate samples deviating from the training distribution (high uncertainty).

 Parameters